Epuos/SecondAssessmentHSC/README.md

 You will see an admin panel in additioin to your simple tasks.

 ## Admin commands
-Since you are admin, you have a few extra commands at your disposal to regular other memebers.
+Since you are admin, you have a few extra commands at your disposal to regulate other memebers and view their actions.

 ### Adding tasks and contributions as Admin
 When Addings task and Contributions, you can now <b>Assign</b> them to other memebers.